Nicholas Tatonetti

 Nicholas Pierino Tatonetti (May 27th, 1983) is an American bioscientist who is Vice Chair of Operations in the Department of Computational Biomedicine and Associate Director of Computational Oncology in the Cancer Center at Cedars-Sinai Medical Center in Los Angeles, California.

-Tatonetti uses data science to inform drug design and to evaluate the effectiveness of potential pharmaceutical candidates for specific people.
-His lab develops data mining approaches to understand clinical and molecular data.
-He combines electronic health records and genomics databases with artificial intelligence and machine learning.
+Tatonetti's research focuses on the integration of clinical and molecular data, including electronic health records and genomics databases, to investigate drug safety, drug–drug interactions, and cancer pharmacology.
+This is accomplished by combining electronic health records and genomics databases with artificial intelligence and machine learning.
+His lab aims to advance pharmacological knowledge and ensure that findings benefit diverse populations, with particular attention to communities historically underrepresented in biomedical research.

 Early life and education

 Tatonetti is originally from Cleveland, Ohio.
 In 2008, Tatonetti double-majored with bachelors degrees in Computational Mathematical Sciences as well as Molecular Biosciences and Biotechnology at the Tempe campus of Arizona State University.
 In his senior year at ASU, he was elected to Phi Beta Kappa, and graduated Summa Cum Laude.

 He went on to Stanford University as a graduate researcher in biomedical informatics, where he was advised under Russ Altman.
 Fellow graduate researchers during his doctoral studies include Joel Dudley and Noah Zimmerman.
 As a co-curricular, Tatonetti and Zimmerman hosted The Nick and Noah Show on KZSU radio from 2010 to 2012.

 Over the span of the show, they interviewed notable faculty at Stanford, including Michael P. Snyder, David Spiegel, and Nobel Laureate Andrew Fire.

 During his PhD, Tatonetti developed a classifier to detect side effects of drugs based on data available by FAERS.
 His dissertation, titled Data-driven detection, prediction, and validation of drug-drug interactions, focused on the development of novel statistical and computational methods for observational data mining.
 His dissertation committee included Altman, Atul J. Butte, Trevor Hastie, and Phil Tsao.
 He received his MS and PhD in Biomedical Informatics from Stanford University School of Medicine in 2012.